KavinduLakmal2000/Digispark-attiny85-windows-freeze-attack/README.md

 # Digispark-attiny85-windows-freeze-attack

-⚠️ this attack will open CMD until the whole computer gets stuck even after removing attiny85 this program will keep execute
+⚠️ This attack will open CMD until the whole computer gets stuck even after removing attiny85 this program will keep execute.

+⚡ When the attiny85 LED starts blinking you can remove the device from the PC.

 ⚡ tested on Windows 11